hyperfiles-org/eigenrank/README.md

 ### Parameters
 1. **seed_accounts (`Vec<String>`):**
    - **Description:** A list of account IDs that are used as seed nodes for the trust calculation.
 These accounts are considered trusted by default and influence the trust calculation for other users.
-   - **Customization:** Users can customize this list based on which accounts they want to influence the trust scores in the network.
+   - Users can customize this list based on which accounts they want to influence the trust scores in the network.
 More trusted nodes typically provide a stronger foundation for the trust graph.

 2. **user_id (`String`):**
    - **Description:** The NEAR account ID of the user for whom the trust rank is being calculated.
-   - **Customization:** This is dynamically set to the user's account ID for whom the rank needs to be computed.
+   - This is dynamically set to the user's account ID for whom the rank needs to be computed.

 3. **seed_strategy (`u8`):**
    - **Description:** A numerical identifier that specifies the algorithm or method used to integrate the seed accounts' trust values into the overall trust calculation.
-   - **Customization:** Different strategies can be implemented and identified by unique `u8` values.
+   - Different strategies can be implemented and identified by unique `u8` values.
 For example, `0` might represent a basic influence method where seed accounts contribute equally, whereas `1` could represent a weighted method where different seeds have different levels of influence based on additional metrics.

 4. **localtrust_strategy (`u8`):**
    - **Description:** A numerical identifier that determines how local trust scores are computed from the raw interaction data.
 This affects how interactions between users are converted into trust values.
-   - **Customization:** Like the seed strategy, different methods can be employed, each represented by a different `u8` value.
+   - Like the seed strategy, different methods can be employed, each represented by a different `u8` value.
 Strategy `0` might simply count interactions, while strategy `1` might consider the type and recency of interactions.

 ### How It Works
 - The function initiates a promise to call the `get_interactions` method on the social database contract, passing the `user_id` to fetch interaction data.